swarupyeole11/WarrantyNFT/README.md

 ### 4. Connect development blockchain accounts to Metamask
 - Copy private key of the addresses and import to Metamask
-- Connect your metamask to hardhat blockchain, network 127.0.0.1:8545.
+- Connect your metamask to hardhat blockchain.
 - If you have not added hardhat to the list of networks on your metamask, open up a browser, click the fox icon, then click the top center dropdown button that lists all the available networks then click add networks.
 A form should pop up.
-For the "Network Name" field enter "Hardhat".
-For the "New RPC URL" field enter "http://127.0.0.1:8545".
-For the chain ID enter "31337".
-Then click save.
+For the "Network Name" field enter "Hardhat".Enter "New RPC URL" and chain ID and click save.

 ### 5. Migrate Smart Contracts